GEAUX Apartment Advice

 - Depending on your specific location, you may pay less for a nice apartment since you are not close to campus

 Once you've decided whether or not to live close to campus, you'll have to begin looking for a specific apartment.
 Below is general advice to help you in your search for a Baton Rouge apartment.

 - Come here to look for apartments if possible.
 There are some apartments that you'll only find out about by being here and driving past, especially if you're looking to live close to campus.

 - On-campus housing is cheap, but the apartments have not been updated in quite a while.

-- Some of the neighborhoods north of campus have seen recent crime.
+- Some of the neighborhoods north of campus have seen recent crime (generally avoid streets named after US Presidents).
 Try to find out more about an area before you move into it.

 - The Tigerland area contains bars that cater to undergraduate LSU Students.
 Apartments there are affordable, but you should be aware that there will be a large number of drunk college students near your home if you live in or near this area.